kaisenlinux/manpages-dev/category/Docker/docker-compose.md

               Specify a shutdown timeout in seconds.
 Default is 10.

    up
        Build, (re)create, start and attach to containers.
-If there are existing containers for a service, `docker-compose up` will stop and recreate them (preserv‐ ing  mounted  volumes  with  volumes-from),  so  that  changes in `docker-compose.yml` are picked up.
+If there are existing containers for a service, `docker-compose up` will stop and recreate them  (preserving  mounted  volumes  with volumes-from),  so  that  changes  in `docker-compose.yml` are picked up.
 If you do not want existing containers to be recreated, `docker-compose up --no-recreate` will re-use existing containers.

        --allow-insecure-ssl
               Allow insecure connections to the Docker registry.